Lab materials

 Requirements

-- Program outputs if the entered integer was odd or even.
+- Program must print if the entered integer was odd or even

 Pseudo code

 Pseudo code is one way of describing algorithms.
-It has a similar structure to a program, but does not adhere to language specific rules such as syntax requirements.
-The written “code” should be well structured, but remain human readable.
+It uses similar structure to a program, but does not adhere to language specific rules such as syntax requirements.
+This means pseudo code is typically human readable without knowledge of programming.

 1 2 3 4 5 6 |